matt-russo/pixelsynth-sw/README.md

 * changed "Courier new" to "Verdana"
 * added audio marker for left edge of image (called startClick)
 * added more descriptive alt text to images (need to test)
-* added key command to toggle loopmode (starts with loopMode off)
+* added button and key command to toggle loop (starts with loop off)
+* replaced NEXUS canvas buttons and sliders with native buttons and sliders which are tab-accessible